 I define this type of horse as a determined challenger.
 Its mind is made up and it has no doubt that it will close in and mix it up.
 I can count on one hand the number of determined challengers I have come across and with the exception of one I've managed to defeat their challenges.

-My one "failure" was a large 2000+lb draft whose owner didn't see there was a problem and I decided not to push the issue because I didn't want her going around saying, "He beat my baby up for no reason!"
+My one "failure" was a very large 2000+lb draft whose owner didn't see there was a problem and I decided not to push the issue because I didn't want her going around saying, "He beat my baby up for no reason!"
 They circle led him every where and never demanded he do anything he didn't want to do.

 Let's transfer this to a herd dynamics situation.

-In the herd one horse attacks another.
+For example, in the herd one horse attacks another.
 The attacked horse leaves, gets injured, or fights back with serious, bone-jarring, potentially lethal kicks.
 The horse that is mentally and/or physically over powered undergoes psychological changes that affect its herd dynamics.
 It has had its position in the pecking order reaffirmed, in regards to the victorious horse anyway.

 These attacks or challenges are met with physical retaliation.
 If the attacker's attack is rebuffed in some manner, it must honor the winning horse's right to do whatever it wants.

 In my herd, *I* have to be the victorious horse.
-It is in the best interest for me and the horse.
-I then have to do the things that the lead horse does to not only become the lead horse, but to keep that position.
+It is in the best interest for both me and the horse.
+I then have to do the things that the lead horse has to do to not only become the lead horse, but to keep that position.
 People are continually telling me you cannot "become" a horse and I tell them they are right, but you can THINK and ACT like a horse.
 The horse does not respond to the human, it responds to the horse-like actions.

 The key to resolving this problem lies in meeting the challenge head on and defeating it.